 Terence then taught piano in London Schools, and became joint Head of Piano at the Centre for Young Musicians and Piano Adviser for the now non-existent Inner London Education Authority.
-At this time he began working for the BBC, composing about fifty scores for Radio Drama.

 A family of string players in Northampton had introduced Terence to the repertoire for violin and piano, viola and piano, cello and piano, piano trios, quartets and quintets; in Cambridge he had a regular partnership with flautist Brenda Dykes, and he often joined with a wind quintet in various combinations.
-In London he began to work with fellow student Violet Chang, and they have given song recitals and classes all over South East Asia.
+In London he began to work with fellow student Violet Chang, and they gave song recitals and classes all over South East Asia.

-As well as a short and memorable stint in a soap factory, other work over the years has included 8 years as Artistic Director of the Petworth Festival and 5 years as Director of Music at Seaford College, as well as conducting the Sutton & Bignor Singers and the Fernhurst Choral Society.
+As well as a short and memorable stint in a soap factory, other work over the years has included 8 years as Artistic Director of the Petworth Festival and 5 years as Director of Music at Seaford College, as well as periods conducting the Sutton & Bignor Singers and the Fernhurst Choral Society.

 His early compositions include about 50 scores for BBC Radio Drama, but after a long period with composer's block, Terence discarded his compositions to date and started again.
 His recent work includes songs, piano pieces, chamber music and choral works.
 He has recently completed a Piano Trio, and is currently working on Narratives and Rituals for 2 pianos and percussion.